ctrf-io/github-test-reporter/docs/report-showcase.md

 Provides a test report that meets the [GitHub Design System](https://primer.style/guides/introduction).
 Specifically, it uses the GitHub icons and color scheme to acheive a native GitHub look and feel.

-The report includes a summary of the test results and an expandable section for failed and flaky tests.
+The report includes a summary of the test results and an expandable section for failed, flaky, skipped, and pending tests.

+it also includes context like git and action information.

 ### Usage